glitchkn1ght/Tyl_StockAPI/README.md

 # Tyl_StockAPI

+## Running the solution

 - The solution can be tested with either the swagger UI - it should automatically navigate there on starting the API - or with the included postman collection.
+- For the tradeProcessor i have included the SQLScripts for the creation of the table and stored procedure.
+Just create a database named 'TylTrades' and then run the scripts.
+- You might also need to update the connection strings in appsettings.json depending on the security settings on your machine.

 ## General Design Goals